team-jjtg/CityRank/README.md

 ![alt](docs/images/3-dimensions-of-preferences.png)

-You can think about a user's preferenes as existing at a point in three-dimensional space, with each preference lying on a separate axis (for affordability, politics, and civic happiness):
+You can think about a user's preferences as existing at a point in three-dimensional space, with each preference lying on a separate axis (for affordability, politics, and civic happiness):

 ![alt](docs/images/3d-vector.png)